 Many people enjoy the nightlife and shopping when visiting Columbia.
 Anyone can find something fun to do here.
 Most people find that one week is more than enough time to see everything.

 Chattanooga is a great place to explore.
 Hiking can easily take up a good amount of your time here, too.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Columbia is $0.00, while the average daily cost in Chattanooga is $145.
+The average daily cost (per person) in Columbia is $0.00, while the average daily cost in Chattanooga is $182.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Columbia and Chattanooga in more detail.

 Looking for a hotel in Columbia or Chattanooga?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.

 Kayak helps you find the best prices for hotels, flights, and rental cars for destinations around the world.
 Compare prices for multiple destinations when planning your next trip.

 Here are some examples of typical transportation prices from actual travelers in Chattanooga:

 Prices for flights to both Chattanooga and Columbia change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.